OCCAM: Towards Cost-Efficient and Accuracy-Aware Classification Inference: Evaluation

 \textbf{Our Method.} We evaluate \ours (see~\Cref{sec:methodology}) under various metrics (i.e., $l_{1}$, $l_{2}$, and $l_{\infty}$ norms) and cost budgets.
 We consider images represented by model-based embeddings.
-Specifically, we extract the \ddj{image feature}\footnote{{\ddj{The image feature is the last layer output of a ML model (e.g., ResNet-18) trained on the target dataset, given an input image.}}} of the query image and all the validation images.
+Specifically, we extract the image feature~\footnote{{The image feature is the last layer output of a ML model (e.g., ResNet-18) trained on the target dataset, given an input image.}} of the query image and all the validation images.
 The costs incurred by feature extraction are deducted from the user budget $B$ before we compute the optimal model portfolio.
-We report the test accuracy under different cost budgets for \ours and all baselines in~\Cref{subsec:performance_results} (\Cref{fig:error_cost_tradeoffs} and \Cref{tab:cost_reduction_accuracy_drop}), validate that \ours is cost-aware and indeed selecting the most \textit{profitable} ML models to deliver high accuracy solutions in \Cref{subsec:validation_results} (\Cref{fig:model_usage_breakdown}), demonstrate the effectiveness of \ours with limited samples in \Cref{subsec:sensitivity_analysis} (\Cref{fig:data_efficiency}), investigate the nearest neighbour distance with different sample sizes in~\Cref{app:nearest_neighbour_distance}, show that the estimation error of our accuracy estimator quickly decreases as the sample size increases in~\Cref{app:estimation_error_decreases}, test the generalizability of \ours with different feature extractors in~\Cref{app:generalizaing_to_different_feature_extractors}, and provide more performance results under different metrics in~\cref{sec:app_more_res}.
+We report the test accuracy under different cost budgets for \ours and all baselines in~\Cref{subsec:performance_results} (\Cref{fig:error_cost_tradeoffs} and \Cref{tab:cost_reduction_accuracy_drop}), validate that \ours is cost-aware and indeed selecting the most \textit{profitable} ML models to deliver high accuracy solutions in \Cref{subsec:validation_results} (\Cref{fig:model_usage_breakdown}), demonstrate the effectiveness of \ours with limited samples and various $\lambda$ values in \Cref{subsec:sensitivity_analysis} (\Cref{fig:data_efficiency,fig:lambda_sensitivity}), investigate the nearest neighbour distance in~\Cref{app:nearest_neighbour_distance}, show that the estimation error of our accuracy estimator quickly decreases as the sample size increases in~\Cref{app:estimation_error_decreases}, test the generalizability of \ours with different feature extractors in~\Cref{app:generalizaing_to_different_feature_extractors}, \ddj{provide more performance results under different metrics (see~\cref{sec:app_more_res}) and more classifiers (see~\Cref{sec:large_scale_101}), show how to effectively choose $K$ and $s$ in~\Cref{sec:effect_Ks}, perform overhead and upper bound performance analysis of \ours in~\Cref{sec:overhead_analysis,sec:upper_bound_performance}, and examine the classifier complementarity in~\Cref{sec:comoplementarity_classifiers}.}

-For simplicity, unless otherwise stated, we report \ours performance using ResNet-18 features and $l_{\infty}$ metric with $K=40$ for all datasets \ddj{($s=500$ for CIFAR10, CIFAR100, and $s=1000$ for Tiny ImageNet, ImageNet-1K)}. \ddj{We choose $\lambda=100$ for ImageNet-1K and $\lambda=5$ for all other datasets because ImageNet-1K contains a high variety of image classes (1000 classes) that leads to relatively high estimation errors and requires more regularization penalty via large $\lambda$ values.}
+For simplicity, unless otherwise stated, we report \ours performance using ResNet-18 features and $l_{\infty}$ metric with $K=40$ for all datasets ($s=500$ for CIFAR10, CIFAR100, and $s=1000$ for Tiny ImageNet, ImageNet-1K).
+We choose $\lambda=100$ for ImageNet-1K and $\lambda=5$ for all other datasets because ImageNet-1K contains a high variety of image classes (1000 classes) that leads to relatively high estimation errors and requires more regularization penalty via large $\lambda$ values.